 In any type of domestic violence case, it is imperative that law enforcement officials are called in to diffuse the situation from escalating, and to ensure that a police record is on file to document the allegations.
 Once the victim is removed from immediate danger, they can file a petition in civil court for a Protection from Abuse Order.
 A civil court judge will either approve or deny the request and then set a date for trial.
 If the request is approved, a temporary restraining order will be in effect until the trial date.
 At the trial, the judge will determine if the protective order should remain in effect, how long it will remain in effect, and will also outline the details of restricted contact.

 The victim and the alleged abuser can avoid the court system entirely if they agree to the filing of a Protection from Abuse Order.
 The victim benefits because it eliminates the presence of a judge that could decide against them, and the abuser benefits by only agreeing to have the restraining order placed against them.
 They do not have to admit to any wrongdoing in this case.

 Philadelphia Divorce Lawyers at Freedman & Lorry P.C.
 Represent Clients in Matters Related to Domestic Violence

 If you or someone you know has been a victim of domestic violence, the experienced Philadelphia divorce lawyers at Freedman & Lorry, P.C. can help.
-Call us at 888-999-1962 or contact us online to schedule a consultation today.
+Call us at 888-999-1962 or contact us online to schedule a free consultation today.
 Our offices are located in Philadelphia, Cherry Hill, New Jersey, and Pinehurst, North Carolina, serving clients throughout the surrounding areas.